dojo/examples/README.md

 ### Installation & Testing

-Refer to each `README.md` for details on installing and testing the examples.
+Refer to each `README.md` for details on installing and testing the examples:

 * [todo-mvc](./todo-mvc/README.md)
 * [todo-mvc-kitchensink](./todo-mvc-kitchensink/README.md)